Physics-informed Guided Disentanglement in Generative Networks: Physical model-guided disentanglement

-The motivation of our work is that standard i2i GANs solely rely on context mapping between source and target only.
-In some setups, however, target domain encompasses known visual traits partially occluding the scene, for example adverse weather or lens occlusions, thoroughly studied in the literature.
-Hence, it may be amenable to integrate \textit{a priori} models in the adversarial learning process to boost performances.
+Standard i2i GANs solely rely on context mapping between source and target only -- which would be impractical relying only on physical rendering.
+In some setups, however, the target domain encompasses some visual traits, for example adverse weather or lens occlusions, whose modeling is well understood from physics.
+Hence, it may be amenable to integrate \textit{a priori} physics knowledge in the adversarial learning process.

-To model i2i transformations as a composition of characteristics, we propose a disentangled setting where the i2i GAN compensates the missing (unmodeled) traits to recreate the complete target style.
-Disentanglement is achieved relying either on a full neural GAN-guided shown in Fig.~\ref{fig:gan_guided}~(Sec.~\ref{sec:method-supervised}) or physics model-guided shown in Fig.~\ref{fig:model_guided}~(Sec.~\ref{sec:method-unsupervised}) setting.
-In the latter, we exploit existing physical models for disentanglement, using as only prior the nature of physical trait we aim to disentangle (e.g. raindrop, dirt, fog, etc.).
-Furthermore, we estimate target parameters of the physical model~(Sec.~\ref{sec:method-estimation}) to ease disentangled learning as well as to reduce differences with target.
+To formalize i2i transformations as a composition of physics and learned characteristics, we propose a setting shown in Fig.~\ref{fig:model_guided} where the GAN learns to disentangle the physically modeled traits from target~(Sec.~\ref{sec:method-disentanglement}).
+Disentanglement is achieved relying on physical model-guided strategies~(Sec.~\ref{sec:method-model-disentanglement}), where we exploit as the only prior the nature of the physical trait we aim to disentangle (e.g. raindrop, dirt, fog, etc.).
+Because these may have infinite variations of appearances, we estimate differentiable~(Sec.~\ref{sec:method-estimation}) and non-differentiable~(Sec.~\ref{sec:method-genetic}) target parameters of the physical model which ease disentanglement by reducing differences with target.
 Our approach boosts image quality and realism guiding model injection during training with gradient-based guidance~(Sec.~\ref{sec:method-dg}).
 An extensive explanation of training strategies is in Sec.~\ref{sec:exp}.